Trees in Africa: the striking and special face of Africa

 Out of Africa: a dubious film

-Curious about *Out of Africa*?
-Haven’t heard of this classic about Karen Blixen yet?
-Don’t worry, you’re not alone!
-Even among our Charlie’s Team, twentysomethings and thirtysomethings, this film is often unfamiliar.
-That’s why we’ve summarized this sugary classic for you and, *spoiler alert!*, taken a critical look at the misconceptions and questionable aspects of the film.
+Haven’t seen this classic about Karen Blixen yet?
+No worries, you’re not alone.
+That’s why we summarised this sugary Hollywood classic for you and (spoiler alert!) took a critical look at the misconceptions and questionable elements of the film.

 Rain as a curse: climate impacts in Kenya